 Figure 2.2: Illustration of a state model.
 A state model gives the rate of change of the state as a function of the state.
 The plot on the left shows the evolution of the state as a function of time.
-The plot on the right shows the evolution of the states relative to each other, with the velocity of the state denoted by arrows.
+The plot on the right, called a phase portrait, shows the evolution of the states relative to each other, with the velocity of the state denoted by arrows.